Genpei Akasegawa

 Hyperart: Thomasson

-Pre-order revised edition here, forthcoming spring 2025.
+Pre-order revised edition here, forthcoming fall 2025.

 We are releasing an updated version of this book!
 In this revised edition, Matthew Fargo’s original US translation of Akasegawa’s hilarious, brilliantly conceived exercise in collective observation is accompanied by reflections from noted scholars Jordan Sand and Reiko Tomii, as well as a new essay by Akasegawa scholar William Marotti and a reflection on Akasegawa’s legacy as a teacher by writer, artist, and composer Masayuki Qusumi, a former student of Akasegawa’s.